12babos12/kraken-demo/README.md

 ## View app

-The app can be viewed on `localhost:3000` by default.
+Locally, the app can be viewed at `localhost:3000` by default.

+A deployed version is available at [https://kraken-demo-project.vercel.app/](https://kraken-demo-project.vercel.app/).